AlexBlandin/DeobfuscNet/README.md

   - skimage
   - matplotlib
 - Ensure Weasyprint is installed with all requirements as per its [installation requirements](https://weasyprint.readthedocs.io/en/stable/install.html)
+- It seems viable to use fontpreview to replace Weasyprint, if it handles non-spacing marks and fallthrough etc. correctly

 ### Running (Colab)